 These forward-looking statements speak only as of the date of this presentation, or as of the date specified in the documents incorporated by reference in this presentation, as the case may be.
-With respect to forward-looking statements contained in this presentation, Intrepid has made assumptions regarding, among other things: the availability of financing to execute the business plan; the accuracy, reliability and applicability of Intrepid's business model; the impact of COVID-19 on Intrepid's operations; the ability of Intrepid to implement its business plan as intended; the legislative and regulatory environments of the jurisdictions where Intrepid carries on business; commodity prices; the interpretation of historical exploration results; the timing and amount of future exploration and development expenditures, the availability of labour and materials; receipt of and compliance with necessary regulatory approvals and permits; the success of exploration and development activities; and the impact of competition.
+With respect to forward-looking statements contained in this presentation, Intrepid has made assumptions regarding, among other thing: the accuracy, reliability and applicability of Intrepid's business model; the impact of COVID-19 on Intrepid's operations; the ability of Intrepid to implement its business plan as intended; the legislative and regulatory environments of the jurisdictions where Intrepid carries on business; commodity prices; the timing and amount of future exploration and development expenditures, the availability of labour and materials; receipt of and compliance with necessary regulatory approvals and permits; the success of exploration and development activities; the impact of competition; and the availability of financing to execute the business plan.

 By their nature, forward-looking statements involve known and unknown risks, uncertainties and other factors which may cause our actual results, performance or achievements, or other future events, to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements.
 Such factors include, among others, the following risks: the need for additional financing; fluctuations in commodity prices; failure to conclude definitive agreements; reliance on key personnel; operational risks inherent in the conduct of exploration and development activities, including the risk of accidents, labour disputes and cave-ins, regulatory risks including the risk that permits may not be obtained in a timely fashion or at all, financing, capitalization and liquidity risks, risks related to disputes concerning property titles and interests, environmental risks the potential for conflicts of interest among certain officers, directors or promoters with certain other projects; the absence of dividends; competition; dilution; the volatility of our common share price and volume and the additional risks identified in the Company's reports and filings with the TSX Venture Exchange and applicable Canadian securities regulations.
 Although the Company has attempted to identify important factors that could cause actual actions, events or results to differ materially from those described in forward-looking information, there may be other factors that cause actions, events or results not to be as anticipated, estimated or intended.
-Accordingly, readers should not place undue reliance on forward-looking information is made as of the date of this presentation.
+Accordingly, readers should not place undue reliance on forward-looking information.
 Except as required by applicable securities laws, the Company does not undertake any obligation to publicly update or revise any forward-looking information.